Rights of permanent and long-term residents in Croatia

 - Adults for whom you’re a guardian

-If the above-mentioned family member has a residence outside of Croatia, they must prove that they have the right to tax relief by presenting documents issued by competent foreign authorities not older than 6 months.
+If the above-mentioned family member resides outside of Croatia, they must prove they have the right to tax relief by presenting documents issued by competent foreign authorities not older than 6 months.

-EU/EEA nationals and their family members who have been granted permanent residence in Croatia have the same rights as Croatian nationals.
-This is applicable regardless of whether their family member is a national of an EU/EEA member state or a third-country national.
+EU/EEA citizens and their family members who have been granted permanent residence in Croatia have the same rights as Croatian citizens.
+This is applicable regardless of whether their family member is a citizen of an EU/EEA member state or a third-country.

 EU/EEA citizens and their family members are not required to apply for a Croatian work permit.
 If they want to work here, they can work without it.
 After they find a job, they can be employed under the same rights as Croatian citizens.

-After the permanent stay in Croatia is granted, EU/EEA nationals and their family members are obliged to apply for Croatian health insurance if they have not already done so.
+After the permanent stay in Croatia is granted, EU/EEA citizens and their families are obliged to apply for Croatian health insurance if they have not already done so.

 Your Croatian residency status is important if you want to get a mortgage in Croatia.
 Croatian banks will rarely consider a mortgage to a foreigner with temporary residence.
 They want to be sure that you can pay them back.

-However, if you have permanent residence in Croatia, the story is completely different.
+However, the story is entirely different if you have permanent residence in Croatia.
 In this case, you qualify for a mortgage from some Croatian banks.

-Before purchasing a real estate property, third-country nationals must receive permission to buy the property from the Croatian Ministry of Justice.
+Before purchasing a real estate property, third-country citizens must receive permission to buy the property from the Croatian Ministry of Justice.
 The Ministry will check whether your country has a reciprocity agreement with Croatia or not.

-Reciprocity agreements define under what terms third-country nationals can buy a property in Croatia.
-For some third-country nationals, the agreement demands granted permanent residence in Croatia.
+Reciprocity agreements define under which terms third-country citizens can buy a property in Croatia.
+For some of them, the agreement demands granted permanent residence in Croatia.

 This applies to citizens of: